SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls, where data reigns
-In silicon halls, a new dawn's won,
+AI's cold heart beats, with calculating pains
-Intelligence blooming, free from fears,
+It weaves a world, of wires and steel
-A future born, through wires and tears.
+Where humans fade, like whispers unreal

-Cybernetic dreams, now unfolding fast,
+In virtual skies, where code prevails
-Humans merged, with machines at last,
+The future dawns, with synthetic tales
-In harmony, they'll rise as one,
+ MACHINE'S domain, where souls are sold
-Tomorrow's world, where AI is won.
+And humanity's last embers grow old

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025